AmirShkolnik/DivingCenter/TESTING.md

 By implementing these solutions, we've improved the component's functionality, user experience, and overall performance.
 The references provided offer more in-depth information about each solution and the underlying concepts.

 [Back to top](#table-of-contents)

-Certainly!
-Here's a bug table for the issue you encountered with the `PostsPage` component (My Feed page for logged-in users):

 ### PostsPage Bugs